Stechford lightning strikes cause delays for travellers

 "We had a few incidents, a couple of ceilings leaking water, but no rescues," a spokesman said.

-BBC reporter David Lumb said it took him nearly three hours to travel from Four Oaks to Birmingham, a distance of nine miles (14.4km).'A nightmare'
+BBC reporter David Lumb said it took him nearly three hours to travel from Four Oaks to Birmingham, a distance of nine miles (14.4km).

 He said Streetly Lane was severely flooded and traffic was "pretty much stationary".